Cheetham, Manchester

-close to the boundary with Salford, bounded by Broughton to the north, Harpurhey to the east, and Piccadilly and Deansgate to the south.
+close to the boundary with Salford, bounded by Crumpsall to the north, Broughton to the west, Harpurhey to the east, and Piccadilly and Deansgate to the south.

 Historically part of Lancashire, Cheetham was a township in the parish of Manchester and hundred of Salford.
-The township was amalgamated into the Borough of Manchester in 1838, and in 1896 became part of the North Manchester township.
+It was amalgamated into the Borough of Manchester in 1838, and in 1896 became part of the North Manchester.

 Cheetham is home to a multi-ethnic community, a result of several waves of immigration to Britain.
 In the mid-19th century, it attracted Irish people fleeing the Great Famine.
 It is now home to the Irish World Heritage Centre.
 Jews settled in the late-19th and early-20th centuries, fleeing persecution in continental Europe.
-Migrants from the Indian subcontinent and Caribbean settled in the 1950s and 1960s, and more recently people from Africa, Eastern Europe and the Far East.
+Migrants from Pakistan and the Caribbean settled in the 1950s and 1960s, and more recently people from Africa, Eastern Europe and the Far East.

 Heavily urbanised following the Industrial Revolution, Cheetham is bisected by Cheetham Hill Road, which is lined with churches, mosques, synagogues and temples, as well as terraced houses dating from its history as a textile processing district.
 Markets along the road trade in wares and foodstuffs from all over the world.
-The Museum of Transport in Manchester in Boyle Street, Cheetham Hill, is part of Queen's Road bus depot.
+The Museum of Transport in Manchester in Boyle Street, Cheetham, is part of Queen's Road bus depot.

+Etymology

+The name Cheetham is first attested in the late twelfth century, as Cheteham, followed by thirteenth-century attestations including Chetam and Chetham.
+The first element of the name comes from the Common Brittonic word that survives in modern Welsh as coed ("woodland").
+The second element is the Old English word hām ("settlement").
+Thus there was once a place named, in Brittonic, for a nearby wood; Old English-speakers then coined a further name meaning "settlement at [the place called] Cheet".

+In the district also lies Cheetwood, whose name is first attested in 1489, as Chetewode.
+This means "wood [at the place called] Cheet"; the wood in question was presumably the same one that originally gave the Brittonic name Cheet in the first place.